bertreb/pimatic-smartmeter-stats/README.md

 If available the following variables will increase the quality of the data:
 - Realtime windspeed
-- indoor temperature of the main heated mainroom (not yet used)
+- indoor temperature of the main heated room (not yet used)

 Realtime means that the value should be updated at least once an hour.